IkramUdDoula/obsidian/Writings/Magnum Opus.md

 				- Cards / list
 					- card specific parameters
 		- Expand / collapse button

+before applying to the app specific widgets - create a demo widget that will cover all the specifics of the component structure for me to evaluate.

+plan carefully and properly, do not edit the current base widget, copy it, then edit the copied one

+keep what's working and exapnd on where you can improve

+proceed to implementation

 ---
 - Base Modal standardization
 	- Modal name